 Model 1: Retainer price model - Pay per hour or pay per resource

 Model 2: Fixed price model

-Reducing the number of hours reduces your effective costs directly.
+In the retainer model, reducing the number of hours reduces your effective costs directly.

 Reduce the agency's working number of hours